-Unlike Walt Disney World, Universal keep details of new attractions low key.
+Unlike Walt Disney World, Universal keeps details of new attractions low-key.
 Often Universal only confirms the opening of a new attraction close to the opening date.
-Universal Orlando traditionally opens at least one new attraction each year.

-We will keep you up to date with the latest news on this page, including Epic Universe.
+We will keep you updated with the latest news on this page, including Epic Universe.